-If you thought that the product team is the superstar of SaaS development, think again.
+If you think that the product team is the superstar of SaaS development, think again.
 Most product managers will agree that the sales team is the lungs of any SaaS start-up.
-In the SaaS industry, some of the common roles in the Sales team include (but are not limited to) Sales Engineers, Customer Success Managers, and Sales Development Reps.
+In the SaaS industry, some of the typical roles in the Sales team include (but are not limited to) Sales Engineers, Customer Success Managers, and Sales Development Reps.

-Customer Success Managers can be found in SaaS companies of all sizes, and their focus is on making sure your customers are making the best of your product.
-They act both as customer support and sales managers, as they address issues with the software, help with the user onboarding process, and track key product development metrics that are reported to the product development team.
+Customer Success Managers can be found in SaaS companies of all sizes, focusing on ensuring your customers are making the best of your product.
+They act as customer support and sales managers, as they address issues with the software, help with the user onboarding process, and track key product development metrics reported to the product development team.

 Sales Engineers and Sales Developments Reps are usually employed in larger B2B SaaS companies.
-They organize demos, meetings and close larger deals with clients and partners.
+They organize demos and meetings and close larger deals with clients and partners.

 5. Finance and Administration

-Finally, finance and administration work behind the scenes to make sure everything is running smoothly.
+Finally, finance and administration work behind the scenes to ensure everything is running smoothly.
 It is advised to hire professionals to oversee the company’s finances and accounting, especially in the early stages of product development.

 Once you assemble your product development team and start working towards your goals, the final step is defining the right metrics and benchmarks to measure your success.

-What are key SaaS metrics you should be tracking?
+What are the key SaaS metrics you should be tracking?

-With all the metrics you can track using tools like Google Analytics, Databox, or Hotjar, it is not always easy to decide which ones are meaningful for your business goals.
+With all the metrics you can track using tools like Google Analytics, Databox, or Hotjar, it can be challenging to decide which ones are important for your business goals.
 Most SaaS businesses focus on the following metrics:

 - Monthly or annual recurring revenue